 Our Engineered Materials segment includes our engineered materials business, our food ingredients business and certain strategic affiliates.
 Our engineered materials business develops, produces and supplies a broad portfolio of high performance specialty polymers for automotive and medical applications, as well as industrial products and consumer electronics.
 Together with our strategic affiliates, our engineered materials business is a leading participant in the global specialty polymers industry.
-Our food ingredients business is a leading global supplier of acesulfame potassium for the food and beverage industry and is a leading producer of preservatives, such as potassium sorbate and sorbic acid.
+Our food ingredients business is a leading global supplier of acesulfame potassium for the food and beverage industry and is a leading producer of food protection ingredients, such as potassium sorbate and sorbic acid.

-The pricing of products within the Engineered Materials segment is primarily based on the value of the material we produce and is generally independent of changes in the cost of raw materials.
+The pricing of products within the Engineered Materials segment is primarily based on the value of the material we produce and is generally independent of changes in the cost of raw materials, but may be impacted during periods of inflation and increased costs.
 Therefore, in general, margins may expand or contract in response to changes in raw material costs.

-Three Months Ended March 31, 2021 Compared to Three Months Ended March 31, 2020
+Three Months Ended March 31, 2022 Compared to Three Months Ended March 31, 2021

-Net sales increased for the three months ended March 31, 2021 compared to the same period in 2020, primarily due to:
+Net sales increased for the three months ended March 31, 2022 compared to the same period in 2021, primarily due to: